Anger Management Treatment

 Keep doing this for 3-5 minutes when you feel anger coming up.
 Try to make it a part of your daily routine.

 It’s vital to take part in treatment programs with the help of a professional, or you can also take steps on your own.
 These treatment programs include several strategies that can only be taught by professionals.

-These include CBT (cognitive behavioral therapy), improving conversational skills, developing problem-solving skills. avoidance of problematic situations, and more.
+These include CBT (cognitive behavioural therapy), improving conversational skills, developing problem-solving skills. avoidance of problematic situations, and more.

 Your doctor might prescribe you medication if you have a severe case.
 These include SSRIs (selective serotonin reuptake inhibitors) or other drugs if required.

 You might find it useful to have an “anger journal”, where you write down your negative emotions and what led to those emotions.
 This way, you can understand why you got angry in the first place and consequently refrain from those actions in the future.

 Talking about your problems and your anger is certainly beneficial and can bring a better understanding of your triggers.
 Counselling or talking therapies provide you with an opportunity to lay your feelings out on the table, A counsellor or a psychotherapist will help you along the way of managing your anger.